Zoie

 They headed downstairs a little later, the air slightly warmer between them.
 They made tea and kept the conversation light.
 It almost felt normal.

-Zoie glanced over, brow furrowing.
+Zoie glanced over, her brow furrowing.
 “What do you mean?”

 Ryin blew on her tea and spoke with forced effort.
 “About how Dorian and I broke up. . .
 I lied.”

 “I didn’t break up with him.
 He broke up with me,” Ryin admitted.
-“He saw something on my phone yesterday morning — he found out I was talking to someone else at my school.
+“He saw something on my phone yesterday morning.
+He found out I was talking to someone else at my school.
 He kicked me out.”
-She paused, face falling.
+She paused, her face falling.
 “I didn’t have any intentions of ending things when I went over that night.”

-Zoie exhaled slowly, relieved that it wasn't her original thought.
+Zoie exhaled slowly, relieved it wasn’t what she had first feared.
 “Well. . .
-I already figured something had happened other than what you were telling me.”
+I already figured something else had happened besides what you were telling me.”

 “You’re not mad?”